 Composers of the Month

-During the month of October, each week, we be discussing the following composers and compositions with the children.
+During the month of November, each week, we be discussing the following composers and compositions with the children.